dotnet/android-samples/android_l/Camera2Basic/Readme.md

 * Touch the info button to find out a little bit more about the app.

+* Requires a device with a rear facing camera

 Build Requirements
 ------------
 Update Xamarin Studio and Monodroid to their latest versions.
 Open Camera2Basic.sln in Xamarin Studio, and build.